XCSoar/XCSoar/doc/devsetup.rst

 which you created in the beginning.
 The host repository is configured as the upstream repository for the VM repository.

-You therefore need to to make sure that you transfer your code changes between these two locations as necessary.
+You therefore need to make sure that you transfer your code changes between these two locations as necessary.
 You can copy the files manually, or use git.

-If you edit the code that is stored in the **host** machine native file system, you can transfer using git by commiting your changes into the host repository, and then use ``git pull`` inside the VM to pull the changes from the host repository to the VM repository.
+If you edit the code that is stored in the **host** machine native file system, you can transfer using git by committing your changes into the host repository, and then use ``git pull`` inside the VM to pull the changes from the host repository to the VM repository.
 Only after this can you build the modified source inside the VM.